-I received a description of proposed bike lane down Maynard and have already written sector who is collecting comments etc. (See below for my letter and her gracious response).
+I received a description of proposed bike lane down Maynard and have already written who is collecting comments etc. (See below for my letter and her gracious response).
 Like many of my neighbours we are acutely aware of the limited parking along our street, because most houses do not have driveways.
 The lack of parking also affects any tradespeople coming in as well as guests.
 So any attempt to do a Dalhousie type lane will be seen as a hostile act.

-The other problem with Maynard that I also pointed out to stopped is that east-west traffic must be stopped at the junction with Maynard (eg Creighton, Cunard etc). if this lane is to be in any sense meaningful.
+The other problem with Maynard that I also pointed out to stopped at the junction with Maynard (eg Creighton, Cunard etc). if this lane is to be in any sense meaningful.
 Pedestrian crosswalks don't cut it for cyclists because of the requirement to dismount.

-Why not simply designate Maynard as a bike friendly route, put in serious east-west stop signs so northbound cyclists can travel easily and safely, and leave it at that.
+Why not simply designate Maynard as a bike friendly route, put in serious east-west stop signs so north-bound cyclists can travel easily and safely, and leave it at that.
 As a cyclist I would find that to be entirely sufficient and safe.
-No need to remove parking or to force cyclists into narrow paths (the condition of the North End & West End Bikeway: What We Heard Report F-5 streets, drains, etc cause us to favour the middle of the road anyway).
+No need to remove parking or to force cyclists into narrow paths (the condition of the streets, drains, etc cause us to favour the middle of the road anyway).